Determinantal random subgraphs

 Let $\sigma_1, \ldots, \sigma_{b_1(X)}$ be an integral basis of $H^{1}(X,\Z)$ and set $\varsigma=\sigma_1\wedge\ldots\wedge\sigma_{b_1(X)}$.
 Then for any $K\in \cH_1(X)$, we have $(\varsigma, z_K)=\pm 1$ and our construction yields the uniform measure on $\cH_1(X)$.

 For example, take $X$ to be a $2$-cellulation of a closed surface $\Sigma$ of genus $g\ge 1$.
 Then $b_1(X)=2g$ and $H_1(X, \Z)\simeq H_1(\Sigma, \Z)\simeq \Z^{2g}$.
-Elements of the support of our measure, $\cH_1(X)$, are then sometimes called $g$-quasitrees of the map $X$ in the combinatorics literature.
-Along with lower genera quasitrees, they appear in the definition of the Bollob\'as--Riordan polynomial of the cellulation~\cite{CKS}, which is known to fit in the general framework of Tutte polynomials of matroids~\cite{Moffatt-Smith}.
+Elements of the support of our measure, $\cH_1(X)$, are then sometimes called $2g$-quasitrees of the map $X$ in the combinatorics literature.\footnote{In yet other parts of the literature, $2g$-quasitrees of a map $X$ of genus $g$ are also refered to as unicellular maps, that is maps whose $1$-skeleton is a subgraph of the $1$-skeleton of the map such that the complement of this subgraph in the map $X$ is homeomorphic to a disc.
+We can obtain determinantal measures on these lower genera quasi-trees by taking other subspaces $H$ such that $\im d \subseteq H \subseteq \ker d'$.
+An special example is given in Section \ref{sec:random-g-quasitrees-periods}.} Along with lower genera quasitrees, they appear in the definition of the Bollob\'as--Riordan polynomial of the cellulation~\cite{CKS}, which is known to fit in the general framework of Tutte polynomials of matroids~\cite{Moffatt-Smith}.

+A natural question is to compute the distribution on $\Z^{2g}$ induced by the uniform measure on~$\cH_1(X)$.
+See Figure~\ref{fig:torus} and Figure \ref{fig:torus2} for an illustration in genus $g=1$ and $g=2$, respectively.

 Our construction can be generalized to higher dimensional complexes, following \cite{Lyons-Betti}, see the brief discussion in Section \ref{sec:examples}.
-The above duality is then Poincar\'e duality $X\mapsto X^\dagger$ between~$k$-cells and $(d-k)$-cells in a $d$-dimensional complex.
+The above-mentioned duality in the planar case then is the Poincar\'e duality $X\mapsto X^\dagger$ between~$k$-cells and $(d-k)$-cells in a $d$-dimensional complex.